 why chicks don’t dig you – the wetsuit

 We have chosen the O’Neill Psycho RG8 Mutant Hailo ZEB ZIP FSW wetsuit – which is handsomely advertised as being an object that visualises total freedom and bliss.
 Bulk free warmth with water-tight seams.
-The Hailo is the protective barrier, which blocks out all the cold elements of winter.*
+The Hailo is the protective barrier that blocks out all the cold elements of winter.*

 Marvellous .. we should drop a few gross into Syria, a little Total Freedom and Bliss would go well over there right now.

 < – – – The wetsuits pictured probably retail for about the same price as four air tickets to Bali and food for a month, however that is not the thrust of this hard-hitting piece of investigative online journalism.
 Asamatteroffact we stand proud of our achievements in this respect, the hard hit, particularly given the heat applied to us and others who practice this unforgiving trade – the unrelenting criticism hurled at us from the outside estates, the harshness of their cruel words.**

 < – – Good look isn’t it – tight,clean, new; pour a surfer into this unit and stand back.

 Imagine mid-winter 10 ‘ clean Bells and there are fifty out there all wearing these suits.
 So excellent!
 You could stay in the water for up to five hours without getting cold.
 All that longtime sharing the three set waves every half-hour.
 Plus the losers out there in old suits, the hardmen in South Sydney footy jumpers, clubbies in sluggos – Winners, all of

 There is a blessed irony here, about how wearing one of these suits sets you apart from the mob and then inserts you into the mob – all those rubber monkeys..

 But this article is about hygiene, this about the health of the great atheletes of this Nation girt by sea – The Cold Water Surfer.
 But first some facts.